Crazy Safari: Plot

 An ancient but still fleshy Chinese corpse is on auction in England.
 A young businessman (Sam Christopher Chan) purchases the corpse.
 The corpse is revealed to be the body of his third great-grandfather and he intends to give it a proper burial in Hong Kong.
 To keep it from becoming an irrepressible vampire, the descendant hires a good-natured Taoist priest (Lam Ching-ying) to maintain control of the cadaver using a yellow talisman.
-The young descendant and the Taoist priest decide that the best way to get the valued ancestor home is via a direct flight to Hong Kong on a private jet.
+The young descendant and the Taoist priest decide that the best way to get the valued ancestor home is via a direct flight to Hong Kong on a private charter flight.

 During the flight, the plane malfunctions and an altercation breaks out between the ruthless pilot and the two passengers.

-Luckily, they outsmart the pilot and descend from the troublesome plane by using parachutes.
-The corpse and the two end up separated during the chaos, and they land in Africa.
+Luckily, they outsmart the pilot and descend from the troublesome plane using parachutes.
+The corpse and the two men end up separated during the chaos, as they land in Africa.

 The corpse lands in front of Xixo (N!xau), where he and his tribe are being confronted by a rival clan led by two greedy Caucasians.
 The corpse's presence scares away the villains.
-Xixo somehow learns to control the corpse using a bell and he takes it to his tribe.
-Soon he and his family think of it as a gift from God, as it aids them in various matters, such as bringing down fruit from towering trees.
+Xixo discovers how to control the corpse using bells and he takes it to his tribe.
+Soon he and his family think of it as a gift from the gods, as it aids them in various matters, such as bringing down fruit from towering trees.